Overview of Structure

-Students must attend 3 hours per week of compulsory taught sessions.
-Each week students will attend:
+Students are expected to attend 3 hours per week of taught sessions:

 - 2x 1hour lecture